 A willingness to commit surplus economic value to the further of the advancement of the mission rather than individual material benefit.

-If one is unhappy with a categorical distinction, then one could say that an entrepreneurial or change method become more social the more it partakes of the characteristics described above, and then locate all social change makers on the continuum described above.
+If one is unhappy with a categorical distinction, then one could say that an entrepreneurial or change method becomes more social the more it partakes of the characteristics described above, and then locate all social change makers on the continuum described above.

-The Concept of Social or Public Value:
+The Concept of Social or Public Value

 Perhaps the most important defining characteristic of social entrepreneurs and social change makers is their focus on producing social or public value rather than financial returns to shareholders and material satisfaction to customers.
 But the concept of social and public value remains somewhat elusive.
-What exactly do we mean by this, and how could it possibly be measured.?
+What exactly do we mean by this, and how can it possibly be measured?

-As we have already seen in this course, and will see in the future as we examine future cases, the efforts to make a valuable social change cover many different kinds of desirable changes in the world.
+As we have already seen in this course, and will see in the future as we examine future cases, the efforts to make a valuable social change cover many different kinds of desirable changes in the world:

-Mohammad Yunus, for example, wanted to provide access to low cost credit to poor tradesmen in rural villages.
+Mohammad Yunus wanted to provide access to low cost credit to poor tradesmen in rural villages.
 He was motivated both by the idea that this would improve the economic condition of those given credit, and that the improved access to credit for the poor would create a more just society, and liberate them from their slavery to usurious money lenders.

 Jean Ekins was interested in providing educational services to teen mothers partly because she thought that would make each individual client better off, but also because she thought that the students had a right to be educated, and providing that service to them would make the society more just as well as happier and more prosperous.
 She was also tempted to join her friend in a wider effort to change cultural attitudes in the society to reduce the stigma from teen mothers.

 Ed Johnson wanted to find an effective means for reducing crime and protecting property values in his community, but in order to do so, he had to change the relationships among his neighbors, and with the police.
-Those relationships, once created, were available instrumentally for many other purposes than controlling crime, and probably directly valued by the citizens as a more pleasant society in which to live.
+Those relationships, once created, were available for many other instrumental purposes than controlling crime, and probably resulted in a direct value for citizens by creating a more pleasant society in which to live.

-Aruna Roy wanted to reduce corruption, but the means chosen was to concentrate on increasing transparency, which changed the relationship between ordinary citizens and government – a change in political relations rather than social or economic relations.
+Aruna Roy wanted to reduce corruption, but chose to concentrate on increasing transparency, which changed the relationship between ordinary citizens and government – a change in political relations rather than social or economic relations.

-Two Different Kinds of Social Effects: Material Welfare and Social Relationships:
+Two Different Kinds of Social Effects: Material Welfare and Social Relationships

 These different value creating efforts produced effects that register in two somewhat different categories:

 1) improvements in the material well being of particular individuals touched by the initiative (helping them become richer, healthier, more educated, etc); and

 2) changes in the social relationships and individual status that individuals experienced in their economic, social and political lives (e.g. the dignity and autonomy of individuals, the degree to which individual rights are protected and vindicates, and the presence or absence of oppression or discrimination, etc.) Importantly, the change efforts undertaken by these four entrepreneurs produced results that registered positively on both kinds of metrics.